BACKGROUND IMAGE: stock.adobe.com

-Serverless computing requires developers and ops teams to rethink their security approach.
-Follow these steps to limit your vulnerabilities and protect your serverless apps.
+Serverless frameworks require developers and ops teams to rethink their security approach.
+Follow these security best practices to limit your vulnerabilities and protect your serverless apps.

 To improve serverless security, write minimalistic functions that call only the resources needed to achieve a given task.
 Minimalism decreases potential attack vectors and limits the potential ramifications of a vulnerability within one function.
 The fewer resources a function can access, the less harm attackers can do if they gain control of that function.

 Also, write different serverless functions for different tasks, and separate those functions from one another as much as possible.
 This isolation decreases the likelihood that a vulnerability in one function will affect other functions.

 Limit dependencies and patch the ones you need

 It is common to include dependencies from third-party repositories within serverless code; however, avoid this unless absolutely necessary because you won't have as much ability to secure them.
 The developers that created the code might not follow the same security standards as you, and, if problems arise, you will be dependent on the third-party developers to fix the issue -- and they may not fix it as quickly as you need.
 In cases where dependencies are required, always include the latest stable versions of the ones you pull.